Foods To Avoid When Breastfeeding

 2. Alcohol

 Choosing not to drink any alcohol when you are breastfeeding is safest for the health and development of your baby.
-If you do plan on drinking alcohol there are some precautions to follow.
+If you do drink alcohol there are some precautions to follow.

 You've probably guessed that alcohol also passes through your bloodstream and into your breastmilk.
 So, the timing of your drink is important.
 One standard alcoholic beverage takes around two hours to metabolise and leave your bloodstream.
 So having a drink immediately after you feed is the safest time.